Unlock the key to longevity in our free guide. DOWNLOAD NOW.

 Pros of treadmills

-study concluded that treadmills are optimal indoor exercise machines for enhancing energy expenditure.
+study on energy expenditure with indoor exercise machines concluded that treadmills are optimal indoor exercise machines for enhancing energy expenditure.
 Since a treadmill workout is a weight-bearing exercise, you will burn more calories and belly fat per minute on a treadmill than on a regular stationary bike.

 Treadmill workouts are great for full-body workouts and weight loss, since all the major muscles of the body, including the lower body, arms and abdominal muscles, are used.
 Increasing the incline of your treadmill will target the calves, glutes and hamstrings more.